Jonathan India Player Props: Reds vs. Cardinals

-Jonathan India -- .231 average over his past 10 games -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Steven Matz on the hill, on May 24 at 6:40 PM ET.
+Jonathan India -- with a slugging percentage of .300 in his past 10 games, including zero home runs) -- will be in action for the Cincinnati Reds versus the St. Louis Cardinals, with Miles Mikolas on the mound, on May 25 at 12:35 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Cardinals.
+He had two hits (going 2-for-4) in his most recent appearance against the Cardinals.

 Jonathan India Game Info & Props vs. the Cardinals